-Popular metaschedulers like Condor-G [14] use the concept of periodic scheduling cycles to efficiently manage job submission and dispatch decisions.
+Use the concept of periodic scheduling cycles to efficiently manage job submission and dispatch decisions.
 When a job is submitted by a user, the metascheduler marks the job as pending for scheduling.
 During the subsequent scheduling cycle, the scheduling algorithm assigns a subset of the pending jobs for processing at a subset of the systems in the grid.
-In many currently operational grids, administrators impose restrictions on the maximum number of jobs that can be submitted to a particular system in a single scheduling cycle to prevent the middleware at these systems from being flooded by job submissions [14].
+In many currently operational grids, administrators impose restrictions on the maximum number of jobs that can be submitted to a particular system in a single scheduling cycle to prevent the middleware at these systems from being flooded by job submissions [10].
 We denote this maximum number as MaxQ.